-But Half Moon Bay does not only have golden beaches, it consists of all sorts of geographical features such as rugged cliffs and mountains with a classic lighthouse at the top, tropical trails which provides much needed respite from the chaotic humdrum of the modern life.
+But Half Moon Bay does not only have golden beaches; it consists of all sorts of geographical features, such as rugged cliffs, mountains, and tropical trails that provide a much-needed respite from the bustle of modern life.

-Tidal pools and protected area that creates a safe place for the marine animals and many more.
+There are also tidal pools and protected areas that create a safe place for marine animals.

 Even though Half Moon Bay is considered to be a neighbor of San Francisco, the vibe it exudes is quite different.

 Half Moon Bay is not pretentious; rather, it gives the feel of the country with its farms, barns, rural community of Pescadero, rolling slopes, flower nurseries, and scenic views of the Pacific Ocean.

 The beaches are always buzzing with several sports activities, such as surfing, paddling, and kayak tours, which give the tourists an opportunity to explore the area and bask in the beauty of the place.